 In this case, starting position is standing on the box or chair to lift your chest to the pull-up bar, then extend your legs out in a hollow position and slowly lower yourself down.

 The goal is to have an extended bar hang time by slowly lowering yourself.

 Step back on the box or chair and do it again.

 3) PERFORM PULLING EXERCISES

 Another way to get yourself closer to being able to perform a pullup is to focus on similar pulling exercises, using weight to build your strength

 There are different exercises that focus on pulling but they all hit the same muscles.

-By strengthening these muscles, you are getting one step closer to being able to lift yourself up to that pull-up bar without assistance.
+By strengthening these muscles with weight, you are getting one step closer to being able to lift yourself up to that pull-up bar without assistance.